 - most sources of sugar and sweeteners (including high-fructose corn syrup, packaged sweet products and refined grains that trigger insulin spikes and are inflammatory and irritating to the gut)

 - as many packaged and processed foods as possible, since these are filled with many types of artificial ingredients, preservatives, sugars, sodium and potential endocrine disruptors

 - hydrogenated and refined vegetable oils (soybean, canola, safflower, sunflower and corn), which are highly inflammatory

 - common sensitivities, including conventional dairy products and gluten

 2. Reduce Stress (Both Physical and Psychological)

 Different things work for different people when it comes to combatting chronic stress, whether it’s spending more time in nature, yoga, meditation, prayer, journaling and so on.
 Try to address which areas of your life cause the most stress and how you can handle them appropriately.
-Remember that “stress” can show up in the body in many different ways; even skipping sleep, your diet and exercise routine can be perceived as stressful if they aren’t quite what your body needs.
+Remember that stress can show up in the body in many different ways.
+Even lack of sleep, your diet, and exercise routine all can be perceived as stressful if they aren’t quite what your body needs.

 Adaptogen herbs are a unique class of healing plants that can help promote hormone balance and protect the body from the effects of cortisol caused by chronic stress.
-They also can be used to treat PCOS, along with tonic herbs.
-(5) These herbs include ashwagandha, holy basil and maca root.
-While they won’t take the place of a healthy diet and dealing with stressful circumstances in your life at their root, they can help the body improve thyroid function, lower cholesterol, reduce anxiety and depression, and offer support against PCOS symptoms.
+They also can be used to treat polycystic ovarian syndrome, along with tonic herbs.
+(8) These herbs include ashwagandha, holy basil and maca root.
+While they won’t take the place of a healthy diet and dealing with stressful circumstances in your life at their root, they can help the body improve thyroid function, lower cholesterol, reduce anxiety and depression and offer support against PCOS symptoms.